-- 2.7 Arrangements are made to safeguard and promote the welfare of pupils by means that pay due regard to current statutory guidance; good behaviour is promoted; bullying is prevented so far as reasonably practicable; health and safety requirements are met, including those relating to fire safety; provision is made for first aid.
+- 2.7 Arrangements are made to safeguard and promote the welfare of pupils by means that pay due regard to most aspects of current statutory guidance; good behaviour is promoted; bullying is prevented so far as reasonably practicable; health and safety requirements are met, including those relating to fire safety; provision is made for first aid.
 Pupils are properly supervised; admission and attendance registers are maintained, as required, and there is a strategic approach to risk assessment.
-A disability access plan is in place. - 2.8 An appropriate induction process for pupils new to boarding is implemented, and suitable provision is made for boarders' medical and health care, their food and drink and for managing boarders' laundry and possessions.
+A disability access plan is in place. - 2.8 An appropriate induction plan for pupils new to boarding is implemented, and suitable provision is made for boarders' medical and health care, their food and drink and for managing boarder's laundry and possessions.
 Boarders have suitable contact with friends and family and access to a programme of activities.
-Boarding staff are appropriately trained and deployed. - 2.9 The standards relating to welfare, health and safety [paragraphs 6-16], the requirement of Schedule 10 of the Equality Act 2010, and the ban on corporal punishment under section 548 of the Education Act 1996, and NMS 2-4, 6-12, 15 and 16 are met.
+Boarding staff are appropriately trained and deployed. - 2.9 The school has not always carried out checks against prohibition from teaching for peripatetic music teachers before they start employment. - 2.10 The standards relating to welfare, health and safety in paragraphs 6 and 9 16, the requirement of Schedule 10 of the Equality Act 2010 and the ban on corporal punishment under section 548 of the Education Act 1996 and NMS 2-4, 6-10, 12, 15 and 16 are met, but those in paragraph 7(a) and (b) [safeguarding] and for the same reason 8(a) and (b) [safeguarding boarders], and NMS 11 [child protection] are not met.